osmanorhan/echolia-landing/src/content/docs/quickstart.md

   <div class="doc-dialog__content">
     <p class="doc-dialog__label">Flow</p>
     <p class="doc-dialog__text">
-      Download → Open → Capture → Revisit.
+      Download -> Open -> Capture -> Revisit.
 Keep it light; fragments are enough to start the echoes.
     </p>
   </div>
 </div>

 ## 1) Install and open Echolia

-1. Download the installer from the pinned downloads on the homepage (Windows, macOS, Linux, or mobile).
+1. Download the installer from the pinned downloads on the homepage (Windows, macOS, Linux).
 2. Install and open the app.
-If you see a security prompt, choose "Open anyway" (macOS: right-click Open; Windows: "More info" → "Run anyway").
+If you see a security prompt, choose "Open anyway" (macOS: right-click Open; Windows: "More info" -> "Run anyway").
 3. Keep Echolia running so Quick Capture stays available.

 <ul class="doc-checklist">